Zydeco musician Geno Delafose

 You may wish to work collaboratively with your school's music teacher to present this lesson to students, if appropriate.

-Log onto the PBS Mississippi River of Song Project, available through EDSITEment.
+Log onto the Mississippi River of Song Project, available through EDSITEment.
 For background about this project, you may want to read the introduction by John Junkerman, Director of the River of Song Project.
 Or peruse Music Along the River for an overview of the scope and variety of music presented in the project.

 (Note: Listening to the music requires RealPlayer software, which can be downloaded without charge at the River of Song Project.
 See Audio/Video Instructions for complete details.)